mIRC-Scripters/mirckb/docs/source/beginner/aliases.rst

 Shortcuts and Function Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Aliases can be used to redefine function keys and shortcuts by simply renaming them the actual key or key combinations.
 For the F-keys all you need is to name the actual alias F1 through F12.
-S and C can be used for the Shift and Ctrl Key.
-For example SF1 is Shift+F1 keys.
+S and C can be used for the :kbd:`Shift` and :kbd:`Ctrl` Key.
+For example SF1 is :kbd:`Shift+F1` keys.

 For example: